imrcht/Store-API/README.md

 # Store-API
 This is a RESTFUL API for a store containing products and user models in it.
 I am attaching the link for the documentation of this api.
-You can check there about the api and it's functions
+You can check there about the api and it's functions.
+More updates to come

 https://documenter.getpostman.com/view/16774347/UUxtDVMJ